ViciousSquid/ShowTime/README.md

 ![image](https://github.com/ViciousSquid/ShowTime/assets/161540961/c0909c88-3526-4666-abe6-42440ffcb449)

+Put this on th stage...
 No longer will you be asked the question "How much time do we have left?" or "Can we do an encore?" :-p

 ShowTime will help guilt-trip your live performers into finishing ON TIME!